Pregnancy and Oral Health

 visits.
 Regular exams can help prevent and control gum disease and infections.

-Pregnancy hormones can cause oral health problems, like gingivitis and swollen, bleeding,
+Pregnancy hormones can cause oral health problems.
+These include gingivitis and swollen,

-and irritated gums.
-Gums may also be extremely tender and brushing and flossing may
+bleeding, and irritated gums.
+Gums may also be very sore.
+And brushing and flossing

-be uncomfortable.
-If you suffer from gum disease or have problems with your teeth
+may be uncomfortable.
+If you have gum disease or have problems with your teeth or

-or gums during pregnancy, your dentist may suggest that you schedule cleanings more
+gums during pregnancy, see your dentist.
+They may suggest that you schedule cleanings

 The X-ray risk

-The use of X-rays, pain medicine, and local anesthesia when necessary to properly
+The use of X-rays, pain medicine, and local anesthesia when needed to correctly diagnose

-If you have a dental emergency and X-rays are needed, keep in mind that the amount
+If you have a dental emergency and need X-rays, keep in mind that the amount of radiation

-of radiation given off from a single X-ray is quite low.
-Your dentist will protect
+given off from a single X-ray is quite low.
+Your dentist will protect your baby by

 Maintaining a healthy mouth

-In addition to regularly scheduled dental cleanings and exams, proper dental care
+In addition to regularly scheduled dental cleanings and exams, correct dental care

 at home can help protect gums and teeth from disease and decay.
 Brush teeth thoroughly

-using a toothpaste containing fluoride twice a day.
+twice a day using a toothpaste containing fluoride.
 At least once a day, carefully

 floss between each tooth.